UweGerdes/docker-baseimage-rpi-raspbian/README.md

 You might want to use tagged version of the `resin/rpi-raspbian` image with `BASEIMAGE_VERSION`.
 You should add the same version to tag the build.
 Default is `latest`.

-If you have an apt-cacher-ng proxy server replace `[APT_PROXY]` with your proxy cache hostname or ip.
+If you have an apt-cacher-ng proxy server replace `[APT-PROXY-SERVER]` with your proxy cache hostname or ip.
 Otherwise omit that line.

 There is also a timezone parameter `TZ`.
 The terminal type is sent to the build context too so coloured output might be possible.